MY REVIEW OF THE DIGITAL EFFECTS BETAS

 SL-HF860D and SL-HF870D

-As you can see from the picture the two high end models on the right, the SL-HF860D and SL-HF870D, have more digital options than the other two.
-Starting with the left keypad there is the STOP MOTION button.
+As you can see from the picture the two low-end models on the left, the SL-810D and SL-HF840D, have fewer digital options than the SL-HF860D and SL-HF870D.
+That's because the VCRs on the left were less expensive and one isn't stereo.
+Starting with the left keypad, there is the STOP MOTION button.
 It works like this.
-While viewing playback a TV program or input from LINE IN can be frozen like in pause but the tape continues to move, sound will still be heard.
+While playing back a TV program, or input from LINE IN, the picture can be frozen just like in pause, but the tape continues to move and sound will still be heard.
 This action can be repeated any number of times.
 Pressing the DIGITAL OFF button returns to normal playback and the tape will have advanced.
 Next is the FLASH MOTION button.
-While viewing playback from a TV program or LINE IN pressing this button causes the picture to freeze then after a predetermined period of time another frozen picture replaces the first.
-Tape continues to travel and sound is heard.
-The interval between freezes can be varied using the EFFECT +/− (or SPEED +/−) buttons.
-Six speed intervals can be selected between approx. 1/8 to four seconds.
-To resume normal viewing press DIGITAL OFF.
-Next is PICTURE ART (solarization).
+While viewing playback from a TV program or LINE IN, pressing this button causes the picture to freeze (still picture) then after a predetermined period of time, another still picture replaces the first.
+Tape continues to travel at normal speed and sound is heard.
+The interval between freezes can be varied using the SPEED +/− buttons (or EFFECT +/− for the other two models).
+Six speed intervals can be selected between approx. 1/8 to up to four seconds.
+To resume normal viewing, press DIGITAL OFF.
+Next is PICTURE ART (solarization) button.
 This is an interesting option that lets you modify how the picture displays different wavelengths of color.
-Some colors will be reversed and some will be darkened or lightened.
-An example of the ART effect is below.
+Some colors will be reversed, and some will be darkened or lightened.
+An example of this effect is shown below.

 SL-810D and SL-HF840D